BS/MS Chemistry Program

 What are the advantages of entering the BS/MS Program?

-What can I do with my degree when finished?
+What can I do with my completed degrees?

-Upon completion of your B.S and M.S. degree in Chemistry at ISU, you will be qualified to enter into at least 30 diverse areas of potential employment, the salaries and outlooks for which are regularly assessed by the American Chemical Society.
+Upon completion of B.S and M.S. degrees in Chemistry at ISU, students are qualified to enter at least 30 diverse areas of potential employment, the salaries and outlooks for which are regularly assessed by the American Chemical Society.

 - Chemist; Melaleuca Inc.